• Skip to primary navigation

 Instructions

-1. Pour lime juice, grapefruit juice and vodka into a cocktail shaker.
-Add the rosemary sprigs and muddle by pressing down and twisting a muddler on top of the rosemary.
-Muddle about eight or 10 times.
+• Muddle by pressing down and twisting a muddler on top of the rosemary.
+Continue to muddle about eight to 10 times.

 Notes